-- The commitment seeks to implement a state-wide open government policy.
+The commitment seeks to implement a state-wide open government policy.
 Some member countries are pursuing open state strategies which involve defining and implementing open government policies that span institutions and levels of government.
-These commitments, which require the coordination and collaboration across government levels and institutions, can benefit from the co-creation and coordination space offered by the OGP platform. - The commitment seeks to promote coordination across levels of government on an open government policy.
+These commitments, which require the coordination and collaboration

+- · The commitment seeks to promote coordination across levels of government on an open government policy.
 In some cases, the same open government policy cannot be implemented across government levels; however, national and local governments may wish to implement their own open government policies in a coordinated fashion.
 In this case, commitments that enable and promote cross-jurisdictional coordination would benefit from being included as part of the national action plan. - The commitment seeks to advance implementation by local jurisdictions of national level policies.
 In cases where local jurisdictions have to observe national regulations, a commitment to improve such observance may be beneficial, especially if the commitment is co-created with stakeholders from the local government and civil society. - The commitment seeks to raise awareness of open government in local jurisdictions.
 In cases where the national government wishes to promote open government within local jurisdictions through knowledge sharing, these specific activities can be included in the action plan.
-This can include the creation of networks to share experiences and innovations in open government between national and local governments and civil society organizations.

-• The commitment highlights innovations on open government at the local level.
+This can include the creation of networks to share experiences and innovations in open government between national and local governments and civil society organizations. - The commitment highlights innovations on open government at the local level.
 Innovations in open government often come from the local level.
 One way for the national government and civil society to support these efforts is by including them as specific commitments in the action plan.
 Commitments of this form should curate ambitious open government initiatives that have high potential for impact and can be adapted and adopted by other local jurisdictions.

-6.3.b.
+6.4.b.
 Minimum Requirements for Commitments by Local Governments in the Action Plan